d-miller/d-miller.github.io/index.md

 **Line 2:** Williams, R., Citkowicz, M., **Miller, D. I.**, Lindsay, J., & Walters, K. (2022).
 [Heterogeneity in mathematics intervention effects: Evidence from a meta-analysis of 191 randomized experiments]({{ site.baseurl }}/assets/Williams2022.pdf). _Journal of Research on Educational Effectiveness_, _15_(3), 584-634. https://doi.org/10.1080/19345747.2021.2009072
 * I was the lead analyst for this meta-analysis funded by the Institute of Education Sciences (IES).
 * Open science practices: [R code/data](https://osf.io/f9gud/) and [R Shiny app](https://airshinyapps.shinyapps.io/math_meta_database)
-* I leveraged my prior training in machine learning (e.g., as a 2014 fellow for University of Chicago’s [Data Science for Social Good Summer Fellowship](https://www.datascienceforsocialgood.org/)) to apply random forest algorithms to better understand heterogeneity in mathematics intervention effects.
+* I used my prior training in machine learning (e.g., as a 2014 fellow for University of Chicago’s [Data Science for Social Good Summer Fellowship](https://www.datascienceforsocialgood.org/)) to apply random forest algorithms to better understand heterogeneity in math intervention effects.

 **Line 3:** What Works Clearinghouse.
 (2020). [_Supplement to the What Works Clearinghouse procedures handbook, version 4.1_](https://ies.ed.gov/ncee/wwc/Docs/referenceresources/WWC-41-Supplement-508_09212020.pdf).
 U.S. Department of Education, Institute of Education Sciences, National Center for Education Evaluation and Regional Assistance (NCEE).